St. Benedict, Kansas

-St. Benedict is an unincorporated community in Nemaha County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 50.
-It is located 3 miles north of the west edge of Seneca.
+St. Benedict is a census-designated place (CDP) in Nemaha County, Kansas, United States.
+As of the 2020 census, the population was 50.
+It is located three miles north of the western edge of Seneca.

 History

 A post office was opened in Saint Benedict in 1883, and remained in operation until it was discontinued in 1902.

 The community currently consists of over a dozen homes near the tall St. Mary's Church, which was built in 1893.

 Demographics

-For statistical purposes, the United States Census Bureau has defined this community as a census-designated place (CDP).

 Education

 The community is served by Nemaha Central USD 115 public school district.